garysweaver/irie/README.md

     supports_functions :skip, :take

 To skip rows returned, use 'skip'.
-It is called take, because skip is the AREL equivalent of SQL OFFSET:
+It is called take, because skip is the [ARel][arel] equivalent of SQL OFFSET:

     http://localhost:3000/foobars?skip=5

 To limit the number of rows returned, use 'take'.
-It is called take, because take is the AREL equivalent of SQL LIMIT:
+It is called take, because take is the [ARel][arel] equivalent of SQL LIMIT:

     http://localhost:3000/foobars.json?take=5